amonroca/anime-manga-hub/README.md

 # Anime & Manga Hub

-A lightweight hub to explore anime and manga using the Jikan v4 API (with Kitsu fallback for upcoming releases).
-Built with Vite and ES Modules.
+A lightweight hub to explore anime and manga using the Jikan v4 API, with Kitsu as a fallback for upcoming releases.
+Built with Vite (MPA) and ES Modules.

 ## Features